open-education-hub/web-security/REVIEWING.md

 ## Assets

 Check if all of them are used and mentioned in the content.
-If the assets are not original, make sure their license is compatible to [ours](./COPYING.md) and that their source is properly cited.
+If the assets are not original, make sure their license is compatible with [ours](./COPYING.md) and that their source is properly cited.
 Verify that their names are appropriate and respect the following rules:

 - Use dash between words (e.g. `image-name.png`).